corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 `--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

 A script named `migrationYYYYMMDDHHMMSS.sql` containing DDL and DML statements will be generated in the current directory.
-This script will contain all the statements required to modify and create data structures, for example tables/indexes, and updates the Liquibase management table **DATABASECHANGELOG**.
+This script contains all the statements required to modify and create data structures, for example tables/indexes, and updates the Liquibase management table **DATABASECHANGELOG**.
 The command doesn't alter any tables itself.

 {{< note >}}

-If your DDL and DML statements are run separately, for example, if the DB admin runs DDL and an CorDapp user runs DML, you need to manually separate the DDL and DML statements into separate scripts.
+If you run the DDL and DML statements separately, for example, if the DB admin runs DDL, and a CorDapp user runs DML, you need to manually separate the DDL and DML statements into separate scripts.

 {{< /note >}}